 Again we hear Norman's horrified discovery.

-The black and white of the picture warms to red and changes color.
+The black and white of the picture warms to red then full color.
 The sun is rising.
 It's a new day.

 It is 22 years later.
 And Norman Bates is coming home.